William Martin (Royal Navy officer): Command and Mediterranean

-Admiral Thomas Mathews, 1743, by Claude Arnulphy.
-Mathews was Martin's commander in the Mediterranean, and sent him on a number of detached missions to Mediterranean ports to convince their rulers not to support Britain's enemies.
+Admiral Thomas Mathews, who was Martin's commander in the Mediterranean and sent him on a number of detached missions to Mediterranean ports to convince their rulers not to support Britain's enemies.

 Martin took command of in 1727, and was assigned at first to the fleet supporting Gibraltar, and then to service in the English Channel with Sir Charles Wager's fleet.
 He left Advice in 1732 and took command of the following year.
 His command of Sunderland lasted until 1737, and took him to Lisbon and into the Mediterranean.
 His service in these waters continued after his transfer to in May 1738, with Ipswich assigned to Rear-Admiral Nicholas Haddock's fleet.
-Martin's service continued after the outbreak of the War of the Austrian Succession, and he was appointed commodore in January 1741 and given a detached squadron off Cadiz.
+Martin's service continued after the outbreak of the War of the Austrian Succession, and he was appointed commodore in January 1741 and given a detached squadron off Cádiz.
 Haddock returned to England at about this time, handing over command in the Mediterranean to his second officer, Richard Lestock, who was in turn superseded by the arrival of Vice-Admiral Thomas Mathews.
 Mathews had the task of carrying out diplomatic missions with the Mediterranean states and of securing British interests during the war.
 The Neapolitans had, in violation of their claims of neutrality, sent troops to support Britain's enemy, Spain, and Mathews was determined to force their withdrawal from the war.
 In July 1742 Mathews sent Martin, in command of squadron, to Naples 'to bring the King of the two Sicilies to a just sense of his errors in having attacked in conjunction with the Spaniards the Queen of Hungary's territories in Italy.'